harvard-lil/website-static/app/_posts/2019-10-22-guest-post-creating-a-case-recommendation-system-using-gensims-doc2vec.md

 ---
 *This guest post is part of the CAP Research Community Series.
 This series highlights research, applications, and projects created with Caselaw Access Project data.*

 *Minna Fingerhood graduated from the University of Pennsylvania this past May with a B.A. in Science, Technology, and Society (STSC) and Engineering Entrepreneurship.
-She is currently a data scientist in New York passionate about the intersection of technology, law, and data ethics.*
+She is currently a data scientist in New York and is passionate about the intersection of technology, law, and data ethics.*

 The United States Criminal Justice System is the largest in the world.
 With more than 2.3 million inmates, the US incarcerates more than [25% of the world’s prison population](https://www.aclu.org/issues/smart-justice/mass-incarceration), even as its general population only accounts for 5%.
 As a result, and perhaps unsurprisingly, the system has become increasingly congested, inefficient, and at times indifferent.